 - Adult deficiency caused by rare pituitary tumors or their treatment

 - A hormonal deficiency that causes short stature in children

-- Long-term treatment of growth failure due to deficient exogenous GH secretion
+- Long-term treatment of growth failure due to deficient GH secretion

 - Long-term treatment of short stature associated with Turner syndrome

 HGH also helps patients with Prader-Will syndrome, Noonan syndrome, chronic renal insufficiency, and others.